 Clive retired from full time employment in 2015.

 His working career was spent initially as a lawyer and latterly in banking.
-He is a qualified solicitor and was a partner in a law firm in Central London, specialising in asset finance.
+He is a qualified solicitor and was a partner in a law firm in Central London, sing in asset finance.
 He subsequently moved in-house and worked for a subsidiary of the Midland Bank.
 After the Bank was acquired by HSBC in 1992, he moved to HSBC’s head office in Canary Wharf, where he became a director in its Corporate and Investment Banking division specialising in structured finance.